CodeFusionTech/CFSelect/README.md

 Again, there is a huge misconception in react community that you need connect or in this case CFSelect to have access to redux state during some event.

+Unless you need to support server-sided rendering, you can import getState directly from the store.

 Before

 ```jsx